NagsCodehub/WithTypeScript/Readme.md

  tsc -w <filepath_name>

+ To  install and  use lite-server

+  npm install -g lite-server

+ To run the app just type  lite-server in command prompt

  Visual Studio 2013/17 on my machine already had old version of typescript and it is causing the compiler from Visual Studio code terminal to pick old version of typescript,to fix it follow below.